zincio/apidocs/source/includes/_orders.md

 In about 50% of cases, Amazon is unable to immediately cancel an order.
 Instead, they tell Zinc that they're "Attempting to Cancel" the order.
 This currently results in the _failure_ code `attempting_to_cancel` in the API.
-We hope to improve this in the future to automatically update when the order is either cancelled or shipped.
+This status will be updated when the order is either cancelled successfully or if the cancellation fails.
+The Zinc API will continue to poll the retailer and attempt to figure out the status of the order, but no guarantees can be made for how long this will take.
+Once Zinc determines the actual status of the cancellation, the `attempting_to_cancel` error code will be removed and the updated response will take its place.

 > Checking on a cancelled order